-A brain protein believed to be a key component in the progress of dementia can cause memory loss in healthy brains even before physical signs of degeneration appear, according to new University of Sussex research.
+The brain protein believed to be a key component in the progress of dementia causes memory loss in healthy brains even before physical signs of degeneration appear, according to researchers at the University of Sussex.

 Alzheimer’s disease is characterized by the formation of amyloid plaques in the brain tissue.
 These amyloid plaques are made up of an insoluble protein, “Amyloid-beta” (Abeta, for short), which forms small structures called “oligomers” that are important in the disease progression.